 All that remains of the mosque is the beautiful minaret and an abandoned knitwear factory.

-Which one of these buildings impressed you the most?
+Which of these buildings would you like to visit?

 Let me know in the comments below!